 - Rank Up: She was a cadet in her side-story, but she was promoted, off-screen, to Squadron Commander (NATO OF-4).

-- Really Gets Around: Not at Glenn Quagmire or Panty's levels, but even in-universe she's famous for being this.
+- Really Gets Around: In-Universe she's famous for being this.
 The 2016 soft reboot turns this part Up to Eleven and also makes her borderline bisexual as well.

 - Revision: Originally, Toki was stated to be a very horny, straight girl in canon, but the 2016 soft Retcon turns her almost bisexual, at least for Erma.
 While this was heavily implied in non-official works and in erotic pin-ups Word of God did in the past, it was not until recently he added that part into Toki's sexuality as well, since it doesn't not contradict with official canon as Toki never stated anywhere being heterosexual in any way.